 All the above should be a big wake-up call for the whole industry.
 It’s time to take full control of the construction process and there’s only one way for this to happen.
 Smarter data management and powerful real-time communication between the various project agents.

-The construction industry is at the verge of a fundamental change
+The construction industry is on the verge of a fundamental change

 And now, for the -ten- trillion dollar question.
 What is the future of construction?
 The advent of new technologies has already started to change the industry in a number of ways.
 Either we talk about heavy machinery and equipment (eg. self-driven vehicles, drones, etc.) or construction software, the building sector is changing.
 There is no other way around it.
 Especially if we take into consideration the fragmented supply chain which is the outcome of poor data management and dysfunctional decision making.